openebs/openebs/e2e/terraform/README.md

 - Click *Next Review*.
 - Click *Create User*.

-A user, named *openebsuser01* will be created and an *Access key ID* and a *Secret access key* will be assigned.
+A user, named *openebsuser* will be created and an *Access key ID* and a *Secret access key* will be assigned.

 ```
 Example:
 User              Access key ID             Secret access key
-openebsuser01     AKIAI3MRLHNGU6CNKJQE      udxZi33tvSptXCky31kEt4KLRS6LSMMsmmdLx501
+openebsuser     AKIAI3MRLHNGUExample      udxZi33tvSptXCky31kEt4KLRS6LSMMsmExample
 ```

 >Note the *Access key ID* and the *Secret access key* as AWS will not display it again.